Friday, June 29, 2012

 It seems I found a few in ESPN’s 30 for 30 "Unmatched," a documentary that spotlights two tennis greats Martina Navratilova and Chris Evert from their teenage years on.

 As I watched “Unmatched” I was struck by a number of things: the magnitude of their rivalry, the depth of the friendship and just how feminine America’s sweetheart, Chris Evert was.
-She was not a sex symbol, although I wonder in today’s world if she would be.
+Overtly, she was not presented as a sex symbol—although I wonder in today’s world if she would be.
 No she was distinctly, innately and tremendously feminine.
 And for this very reason, I think Chris Evert is a great role model for women’s sports.

 Chris Evert won 90% of her matches, including 125 straight on clay, the longest winning streak on any single surface.
 “For 12 years from 1975-1986 only Chris Evert and Martina Navratilova was the top-ranked player of the year.”
 She won 18 Grand Slam championship titles and reached more Grand Slam singles finals than any player, man or woman, in the history of professional tennis.
 I love that she was Sports Illustrated’s 1976 Sportswoman of the Year.

 Evert was a dominant tennis player, but “played like a woman.”
 She was a master from the baseline.
 Her strength was her ability to draw a player to the net so she could launch her lethal passing shot.
 Her serve was incredibly consistent and she was always fit.
 I love Serena Williams’ style of play because she is so tremendously athletic.
-But to be honest, she plays like a man.
 She hits for power.
 Her serve is killer.
 She is very aggressive.
-I don’t mean to say that women cannot play like Serena, but many can’t and they don’t.
+I don’t mean to say that women cannot play like Serena, but many can’t and I never did.
 I believe Evert presents a style that many females can identify with—she played a calculated game with her strength; strength that played to her build and her feminine nature.

 Her look was tremendously fresh and feminine.
 I looked with fascination at the many hairstyles she featured for 17 years in the spotlight.
 From the classic ponytail with a ribbon, to a bun, a perm in the 1980s or a feathered hairdo held in place by a braided headband, Chrissie could have been one of my fashion plates.
 Her tennis dresses were pretty yet fashionable.
 From the lace one piece to her matching yellow dress as Martina’s doubles partner in the Wimbledon finals to the later years with her colorful Ellese skirts, she was always dressed to kill.
 Not one outfit was inappropriate or even borderline un-classy.
 Chris was an example of how women are beautiful.